It should be no surprise that I am a BIG Noughty fan.

 Noughty’s 1 Hit Wonder cleansing conditioner and co-wash is a gentle non-lathering cleanser.
 In curl-talk terms, it’s called a ‘co-wash’ or a ‘no-poo’ as it doesn’t foam or lather, some people might technically say it’s not even a shampoo and they’re not entirely wrong.
 After trying out the whole Wave Hello range and a few of the To The Rescue range, I really wanted this co-wash originally for my kids because I thought it would feel too heavy on my hair but I was pleasantly surprised to see that it even worked on my hair.
 The light coconut-y scent smells really nice but to be honest, I like the smells of all their products especially the To The Rescue intensive hair mask – OMG!
-That one smells good enough to eat and is 100% CG approved too.
+That one smells soo good and is CG approved too in the UK.

 Noughty Haircare is also reasonably priced (around £6.99) so you won’t break the bank giving them a try.
-There are a few products available in travel sizes but I don’t think the co-wash is, which is a shame.
-I just found out that they’re also available on Amazon – free delivery with PRIME!
-On the Noughty website you’ll have to order over £10 to get free delivery but that’s easily done.
+There are a few products available in travel sizes not this co-wash is a little bit of a shame but I’m hoping one day they’ll bring one out.

 Get 15% off your order with code: WANDERINGMOTHER15

 Is Noughty’s 1 Hit Wonder co-wash right for my hair?